KomodoPlatform/developer-docs/docs/basic-docs/installations/creating-asset-chains.md

 ```

-If you do not see a continuing response in the shell, your machines are not yet connected.
+If you do not see a similar response in the shell, your machines are not able to connect.
 Please reach out to our team and we will do our best to assist you.

 ## Part I: Creating a New Komodo Asset Chain